25 Things You Should Start Doing Now That You’re 25

 Photo by Bruno Bayley

-Netflix is kind of like smack if smack combined the not having to move a whole lot with letting you watch all seven series of The West Wing.
+Netflix is kind of like smack if smack combined the not-having-to-move a whole lot with letting you watch all seven seasons of The West Wing.
 The fact that Netflix programmed that “Are You Still There?
-You’ve Watched 100 Episodes of Prison Break In A Row And There Aren’t Even That Many Episodes So You Must Have Looped Around And Watched Some Again” feature says it all: soon, the streaming service will alert the authorities of your death if you log 60 continuous hours of The Office: An American Workplace.
+You’ve Watched 100 Episodes of Prison Break in a Row and There Aren’t Even That Many Episodes so You Must Have Looped Around and Watched Some Again” feature says it all: Soon, the streaming service will alert the authorities of your death if you log 60 continuous hours of The Office.

-It’s easy to lose a weekend to Battlestar Galactica, and then another, and soon you’ll be like, “Nah, I can’t come out – I’ve got a season finale to do,” and then your mates stop calling, and then in five distant years people will mention your name and ask what happened to you and they will go, “Oh, you know.
+It’s easy to lose a weekend to Battlestar Galactica, and then another, and soon you’ll be like, “Nah, I can’t come out—I’ve got a season finale to get through,” and then your friends stop calling, and then in five distant years people will mention your name and ask what happened to you and they will go, “Oh, you know.
 They just got really boring.”
-This can’t happen, and your weekends are where it gets you.
+This can happen, and your weekends are where it gets you.
 Go to art galleries.
 Go on a hike.
 Go anywhere you’re not allowed to have your hideous, unwashed genitals just splayed out there like smashed ham.

-Speaking of ham, if you can cook exactly one 8/10 meal, you can get people to sleep with you.
-(If you’re good-looking, you can get away with that meal being 7/10 – a decent steak, or a stir fry that isn’t made with a leftover burger.)
-Here’s how it works: invite them to your house, open a bottle of wine, cook really flamboyantly in front of them, making like a pie or a tagine or guacamole – or an apple crumble: people will fuck you for apple crumble– then just immediately have sex with them straight after.
-It is a basic human reaction to want to bone down when you watch someone turn a pile of cooking apples, butter and oats into a delicious crumble.
+If you can cook exactly one 8/10 meal, you can get people to sleep with you.
+(If you’re good-looking, you can get away with that meal being 7/10—a decent steak, or a stir fry that isn’t made with burger meat.)
+Here’s how it works: Invite them to your house, open a bottle of wine, cook really flamboyantly in front of them, make like a pie or a tagine or guacamole—or an apple crumble: People will fuck you for apple crumble—then just immediately have sex with them straight after.
+It is a basic human reaction to want to bone when you watch someone turn a pile of cooking apples, butter, and oats into a delicious crumble.

 10) Learn How to Roast the Shit Out of a Chicken